Vinjamuri Anasuya Devi

 Vinjamuri Anasuya Devi (May 12, 1920 – March 23, 2019) was a Telugu singer, harmonium player, music composer and author.
 Her forte was folk music and songs.

 Early life and background

 She was the daughter of Vinjamuri Venkata Lakshmi Narasimha Rao, who was an Indian stage actor, Telugu-Sanskrit pandit and author.
 Vinjamuri Seetha Devi, also a Telugu singer, was her sister.

-She had given music concerts in the presence of Mahatma Gandhi, Jawaharlal Nehru, Sarvepalli Radhakrishnan and Subash Chandra Bose during the freedom struggle.

-Her two books 'Bava Geetalu' and 'Compilation of Folk Songs' were released last year in Chennai.
-She was also honoured with Doctorate degree by Andhra University in the year 1977.
-She was also conferred with a lifetime achievement award from America and Queen of Folk award from Paris.
+Together they are called the Vinjamuri Sisters.

+Her elder daughter Ratna Papa was a Kuchipudi dancer.
+Her second daughter Sita Ratnakar was the former producer in Dooradarsan Television, Chennai.
+She died on 2019, March 23 at 99 years of age in Houston.

+Writings

+She published 7 volumes with lyrics and music notations.

+She published 4 books including her autobiography Asamana Anasuya.

+Documentary

+Her daughter, Seetha Ratnakar, made a documentary called Asamana Anasuya in 2024.